thegooddocsproject/website-hugo/content/en/about.md

 # About The Good Docs Project

-The Good Docs Project provides best practice templates and writing instructions that empowers people to document Open Source Software, which incidentally will be directly applicable to other domains too.
+The goal of the Good Docs Project is to improve open source software documentation by providing high quality [templates and writing instructions](https://github.com/thegooddocsproject/templates) to the open source community and beyond.

 {{% /blocks/lead %}}